Member | Established: 1949 | Member since October 1977

 Current Status: Sustain

-The Ministry of Finance (MoF) of Japan is responsible for the development of public sector accounting standards for the central government, while the Ministry of Internal Affairs and Communication (MIC) is responsible for accounting standards for local governments.
-The national public sector accounting standards require financial statements to be prepared on an accrual basis but are not aligned with IPSAS.
+In Japan, the Ministry of Finance (MoF) is responsible for establishing public sector accounting standards for the central government, while the Ministry of Internal Affairs and Communications (MIC) is responsible for the accounting framework applicable to local governments.
+Public sector financial reporting is based on national accrual-based standards and is not aligned with the International Public Sector Accounting Standards (IPSAS) as issued by the International Public Sector Accounting Standards Board (IPSASB).

 Current Status: Sustain